codekitchen/dinghy-http-proxy/README.md

 `CORS_ENABLED=true` will allow the container's web proxy to accept cross domain requests.

+If you want to be more specific, you can also set `CORS_DOMAINS` (along with `CORS_ENABLED`) to specify the domains you want to whitelist.
+They need to be separated using comma.

+This is especially helpful when you have to deal with CORS with authenticated cross domain requests.

+More information on this topic on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers).

 ### Subdomain Support

 If you want your container to also be available at all subdomains to the given